 Short-term Rental Vehicle

-If departments or organizations find it necessary to rent vehicles on a short-term basis from a rental agency, the vehicle should be rented in the name of the University.
-The rental agency may require the driver's name to be on the form, if this is the case, then write "University of Louisville / (driver's name)".
-Also list the University of Louisville’s business address: 1900 Arthur St., Suite 100, Louisville, KY 40208-2768, not your home address, on the contract.
+If departments or university organizations find it necessary to rent vehicles on a short-term basis from a rental agency, the vehicle should be rented in the name of the university.
+The rental agency may require the driver's name to be on the form, if this is the case, then write "University of Louisville / (driver's name)."
+Also, list the University of Louisville's business address: 1900 Arthur St., Suite 100, Louisville, KY 40208-2768, not your home address, on the contract.

-When renting a vehicle for a short-term, a university automobile insurance identification card should be in the driver’s possession.
-A copy of the current insurance card can be obtained at the Risk Management web site or by contacting Risk Management at 852-6925.
+The university carries automobile insurance coverage for the vehicle and the employee.
+Therefore, it is not necessary to purchase insurance offered by the rental agency.
+The insurance coverage provided by the university is only available on vehicles rented or leased in the university's name (as described above) and for approved university functions/business.
+When renting a vehicle for a short-term, a university automobile insurance identification card should be in the driver's possession.
+A copy of the current insurance card can be obtained at the Risk Management website or by contacting Risk Management at 852-6925.

-For procedures on how to rent a vehicle in the name of the University, please refer to
+For procedures on how to rent a vehicle in the name of the university, please refer to Purchasing Procedures 27.00.

 Personal Vehicles Used for University Business

 When an employee is using their personal auto for official university business, the employee's auto insurance is primary.
 The university's auto insurance would be excess only for liability.
 Physical damage to an employee's auto while driven on official university business, is not covered by the university's auto insurance.
 The university does not pay any out-of-pocket expenses for physical damage or any portion of an employee's deductible.